eles-peter/SpringBootus/README.md

 - New empty `angular-frontend` project with `app-routing`, installed `bootstrap` and `jquery`.

 ## How it works
-**1.** You must first enter the name of the Java package, the absolute path to the backend application directory, and the fronend app directory.<br><br>
+**1.** You must first enter the name of the Java package, the absolute path to the backend application directory, and the frontend app directory.<br><br>
 <img src="readme-image/start.PNG" width="500">

 **2.** And then you need to create the domain classes.<br><br>